markshapiro/graphql-db-projection/README.md

 ```

 ## Custom Projections
-If resolve field function needs field of different name from db, pass it with `projection` parameter to direcive, if depends on multiple fields then pass array of all fields to `projections` parameter, to not ask for any pass empty array [].
+If resolve field function needs field of different name from db, pass it with `projection` parameter to directive, if depends on multiple fields then pass array of all fields to `projections` parameter, to not ask for any pass empty array [].

 ```js
 const resolvers = {